DiasAmangeldy/Twix/README.md

 # Managing power and meaning.

-The robot is assembled on the Lego platform, we used a lego battery with 10 volts.We use a lot of sensors.
+The robot is assembled on the Lego ev3 platform, we used a lego battery with 10 volts.
+We use a lot of sensors.
 But the most important of them are: Ultrasonic sensor and Gyroscope and Color sensor.
 Each of them has its own responsibilities.
 We chose these sensors because they are more suitable for this category.25%  For example, an ultrasonic sensor helps us see curbs and move back a little and turn around.
 And the color sensor will help us during the 2nd round.
+Color sensor helps with turnings.
+It detects blue and orange lines on the map and gives command to start and end turnings.
+Ultrasonic makes robot stay away from borders, so prevents hitting to the borders.
+And as it mentioned above gyroscope makes robot move straight.